GhitaB/rvs-music-scaper/README.md

 $ ./bin/rvs_scraper
 ```

-Then open the Songs folder... :)
+Then open the Songs folder... :heart_eyes: